Former Domino's Pizza Franchise Owner Cited Second Time in a Year for Not Paying Workers

 "All workers are entitled under the law to receive the minimum wage," Attorney General Martha Coakley said.
 "It is troubling that this employer has violated the wage and hour laws for a second time.
 Our office is committed to holding responsible those employers who continue to disregard and violate the rights of their employees."

 Beginning in August 2009, the Attorney General's Fair Labor Division received multiple complaints from employees who alleged that they were not paid the minimum wage while working as pizza delivery drivers at Lebo's Domino's franchise located in Lynn.
 Investigators reviewed the company's payroll records and discovered that 30 employees at the Lynn location were paid less than the state minimum wage of $8.00 an hour.
-The Massachusetts Tip Statute requires that tipped employees be paid a minimum of at least $8.00 per hour including tips.
+The requires that tipped employees be paid a minimum of at least $8.00 per hour including tips.